-At the electoral level, i.e. the competition between the constituencies of political parties, the theoretical expectations extend beyond a narrow focus on immediate self-interest towards ideological support for different policies.
+At the electoral level, i.e., the competition between the constituencies of political parties, the theoretical expectations extend beyond a narrow focus on immediate self-interest toward ideological support for different policies.
 Policy support for digitalization may have ideological as well as self-interest sources.
-Voters of mainstream and green parties have been found to be more supportive of social investment policies, whereas supporters of far-right parties are documented to be the most staunchly opposed to these policies (e.g., Garritzmann et al. 2022; Röth and Schwander 2020; Rathgeb 2023; Häusermann et al. forthcoming).
+Voters of mainstream and green parties have been found to be more supportive of social investment policies, whereas supporters of far-right parties are documented to be the most staunchly opposed to these policies (e.g., Garritzmann et al., 2022; Häusermann et al., forthcoming; Rathgeb, 2024; Röth & Schwander, 2021).
 Beyond mere composition effects, these partisan divisions reflect a more complex ideological divide.
-Indeed, recent studies have interpreted this divide as an emerging politicized cleavage between those who perceive the ongoing structural transformations as expanding opportunities for themselves and society as a whole, and those who feel threatened by these same transformations (Bornschier et al. 2021, 2024; Hooghe and Marks 2022).
-Similarly, Häusermann et al. (2023) find that confidence in future economic and social opportunities for oneself and one's children predicts "aspirational" citizens' preference for mainstream parties in Europe, whereas "apprehensive" voters, who perceive structural change as a threat to themselves and their children, exhibit a stronger preference for both far left and far right challenger parties.
-These perceptions and partisan leanings are ideological in nature, i.e. they go beyond interest-based conflicts, as they are rooted in social milieus and group identities that underly the ideological politicization of the structural knowledge economy transformation more broadly (Hooghe and Marks 2022).
+Indeed, recent studies have interpreted this divide as an emerging politicized cleavage between those who perceive the ongoing structural transformations as expanding opportunities for themselves and society as a whole, and those who feel threatened by these same transformations (Bornschier et al., 2021,

+2024; Hooghe & Marks, 2022).
+Similarly, Häusermann et al. (2023) find that confidence in future economic and social opportunities for oneself and one's children predicts 'aspirational' citizens' preference for mainstream parties in Europe, whereas 'apprehensive' voters, who perceive structural change as a threat to themselves and their children, exhibit a stronger preference for both far left and far right challenger parties.
+These perceptions and partisan leanings are ideological in nature, i.e., they go beyond interest-based conflicts, as they are rooted in social milieus and group identities that underly the ideological politicization of the structural knowledge economy transformation more broadly (Hooghe & Marks, 2022).